Shreyashyadav0/CRUD-APP/README.md

 #CRUD APP

 Basic CRUD Operation App
 This is a simple app that allows you to perform CRUD (Create, Read, Update, Delete) operations on notes.
-It is built using Node.js and MongoDB.
+It is built using Node.js and MongoDB.This is coded in Typescript and testing is done with chai and mocha . documentation is done via Swagger.

 Prerequisites
 Before you can run this app, you will need to have the following installed on your machine: